 - ½ teaspoon Garlic Powder

-- ¼ cup Vegan Friendly Sweet Chili Sauce
+- ¼ cup Sweet Chili Sauce see note

 Instructions

-- Press the block of tofu for at least 20 minutes to remove excess water.
-See above for the importance of pressing tofu.
+- Press the tofu for at least 10 minutes to remove excess water.
+I recommend a tofu press.

 Nat says